kinojms/obsidian-notes/STCLOUD/VIII. Storage.md

 	- you can't skip here, you have to rewind it if you want to go back to a certain part
 - cheapest price per GB
 - not instant retrieval
+- think of it like going back to school after years post-graduation just to request for a copy of your Form 137
 -